QSMV Dominion Monarch: Troop ship

-In June 1940 Italy entered the war and France surrendered to Germany, which neutralised the powerful French Navy, gave the Kriegsmarine submarine bases on the French Atlantic coast, and made the Mediterranean almost impassable for Allied shipping.
+In June 1940 Italy entered the war and France surrendered to Germany, which neutralised the French Navy, gave the Kriegsmarine submarine bases on the French Atlantic coast, and made the Mediterranean almost impassable for Allied shipping.
 Allied merchant and troop ships had to take much more circuitous routes to reduce the risk of submarine attack, so more ships were needed to move the same number of personnel, and amount of goods and material.
 The need for troop ships was therefore increased, and in August 1940 the Admiralty requisitioned Dominion Monarch at Liverpool.
-She then spent six weeks in Liverpool while her luxury accommodation was removed and she was converted to carry 142 officers and 1,341 other ranks.
+She then spent six weeks in Liverpool while she was converted to carry 142 officers and 1,341 other ranks.

 On 10 September the ship left Liverpool carrying an anti-aircraft regiment to Egypt.
 To avoid the Mediterranean she sailed with Convoy AP 3/1 via Cape Town, reaching Suez in Egypt on 22 October.
 She was then sent via Colombo in Ceylon, and Fremantle and Melbourne, to Sydney where she arrived on 22 November.
-There she was drydocked at Cockatoo Island Dockyard, her armament was increased and her troop accommodation was modified because it did not conform to Australian regulations.
+There she was drydocked at Cockatoo Island Dockyard, the armament was increased and the troop accommodation was modified because it did not conform to Australian regulations.
 She left on 3 December and reached Wellington on the 6th, where she loaded cargo and embarked 1,434 New Zealand troops.